The second shot is kicking in – TechCrunch

 - Next up was the news that fintech startups are setting records in 2021, raising more capital than ever before.
 That brought us to the latest from Brex.

 - And then there was a suspicious trend when three fintech companies focused on teen banking raised in one exhale.
-We talk Step, Greenlight, and Current.
+We talk Step, Greenlight and Current.

 - Natasha talked about her last Startups Weekly post, in which she unpacked The MasterClass effect’s impact on edtech.